tubbo/homer/README.md

 (the actual data contents of the repo) to your home directory, it will run `git reset --hard HEAD` to "rehydrate" all the files of the working copy in the home directory rather than in the place it was checked out.
+This is to ensure that any overwritten files will have a diff to show you what changed, and none of your files that currently exist in the home directory will be accidentally deleted.

 ## Usage